DWalkerMPortfolio/Spelldagger/README.md

 Descriptions of the most interesting technical aspects of the project can be found below, along with links to the most relevant scripts for each one.

 ### Editor Tools
 Spelldagger features a suite of editor tools designed for rapid in-engine development and iteration of levels.
-These tools allow walls, floors, props, enemies, and interactive objects to be easily placed and configured in an intuitive 2D editor view.
+These tools allow walls, floors, props, enemies, and interactable objects to be easily placed and configured in an intuitive 2D editor view.
 This 2D map is then procedurally converted into a 3D level mesh.\
-The key scripts involved in this system are:
+The most interesting scripts involved in this system are:
+- [WallEditor.cs](Prefabs/Wall/WallEditor.cs) which handles defining and generating wall meshes
+- [LevelEditor.cs](Prefabs/Level%20Template/LevelEditor.cs) which handles global level editing operations
+- [ToolScriptHotkeys.cs](addons/tool_script_hotkeys/ToolScriptHotkeys.cs) which is a simple addon I created that allows other editor scripts to define and use custom hotkeys

 ### Modular Enemy Behavior System
 As a stealth game, one of the main obstacles players must overcome in Spelldagger is NPC guards.
 I wanted an easy way to create guards with a wide variety of different behaviors, senses, and weaknesses.
 To achieve this, I created a modular enemy bahavior system.
 All guards share the same core controller script and the same 4 states (idle, invetigating, alerted, and stunned) but their behavior while in each of those states is entirely defined by separate scripts that can be swapped out on a per-guard basis.
 Additionally, guards can have any number of different senses (sight, sound, mage-sense) and weakpoints that all feed into the central guard controller script and are passed to the individual state behaviors.\